php-cache/documentation/docs/implementing-cache-pools/hierarchy.md

 # Hierarchical PSR-6 cache pool

-*Note: Performance will be best with a driver such as memcached or redis, which automatically purges stale records.*
+*Note: You will find the best performance when using a driver that automatically purges stale records. e.g. Memcache(d) or Redis*

 The trait for hierarchy pools creates a form of tag for each level in the hierarchy.
 That means that for every *input key* there are multiple *path keys*.
 The *path keys* are used to fetch a path value in the storage which is used to